Obstructive sleep apnea

 Obstructive sleep apnea (OSA) is a disorder in which a person temporarily stops breathing during the night, perhaps hundreds of times.
 These gaps in breathing are called apneas.
 The word apnea means "absence of breath."
 An obstructive apnea episode is defined as the absence of airflow for at least 10 seconds.

-Sleep apnea is usually accompanied by snoring, disturbed sleep, and daytime sleepiness.
+Sleep apnea is often accompanied by snoring, disturbed sleep, and daytime sleepiness.
 Many people with OSA do not even know they have the condition.

 Obstructive Sleep Apnea